d3netxer/points-in-polygons/README.md

 #### Install PIP: ```sudo apt install python-pip```
 #### Install AWS CLI: ```pip install awscli --upgrade --user```

 This python app counts the number of points inside polygons.
-It uses shapely, including making use of the shapely vectorize module.
-This app is built using docker.
+It uses shapely and makes use of the shapely vectorize module.

 build the docker container:
 ```